 Away from the commotion of Beyoğlu’s beloved backstreets, with a stunning view atop the Marmara Pera Hotel, Mikla extracts the extraordinary from the ordinary through fine dining.
-And, recently awarded a spot on the world’s 50 Best Restaurants list (and not without reason either), chef and owner Mehmet Gurs is heralding what he and likeminded chefs have dubbed the #NewAnatolianKitchen.
-For too long (most of the last two centuries), it was common practice for Turkish fine dining to look elsewhere (the likes France and Italy) for sophistication and good food and wine.
-Gürs took a different, more introverted approach to celebrate near-forgotten and rejected culinary traditions of Anatolia.
-And, in 2012 Mikla opened its doors in 2012.
+Securing a spot on The World’s 50 Best Restaurants list for years, chef-owner Mehmet Gürs is heralding what he and like-minded chefs have dubbed the #NewAnatolianKitchen.
+For too long (most of the last two centuries), it was common practice for Turkish fine dining to look elsewhere (usually to France and Italy) for sophistication, good food and wine.
+Gürs has taken a different, more introverted approach celebrating the near-forgotten and rejected culinary traditions of Anatolia since Mikla opened its doors in 2012.
 Mikla is the ultimate dining experience in Istanbul.
 Contemporary Turkish food with fresh and local ingredients accompanied by local Turkish wine.
 Simple, elegant, and steeped in Anatolia.

-Note: Reservations required.
+Note: Reservations are required.